spacexfy/spacexfy/README.md

 Cookies are small text files stored by a visitor's browser that can help websites remember certain information and preferences.

-SPACEXFY uses cookies as part of its website functionality and user experience.
+SPACEXFY.ai uses cookies as part of its website functionality and user experience.

 ---

 # 🛡️ Data Security

-SPACEXFY states that it takes security seriously and implements measures designed to protect confidential client information.
+SPACEXFY.ai states that it takes security seriously and implements measures designed to protect confidential client information.

 Security measures include: